microsoft/WindowsAppSDK-Samples/Samples/DeploymentManager/README.md

 ---
 # Deployment API sample

 These samples demonstrate how to use the DeploymentManager class to ensure the WindowsAppRuntime is initialized and in a good state.

 ## Requirements
-C# sample requires either .NET SDK 5.0.205, .NET SDK 5.0.302, or later
+C# sample requires either .NET SDK 5.0.205, .NET SDK 5.0.401, or later

 ## Building and running any of the samples
 Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).
-For the unpackaged sample apps, in addition to the steps for setting up the environment for the Windows App SDK, make sure to follow the instructions [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/deploy-unpackaged-apps).

 1. Open the solution file (.sln) in the subfolder of your preferred sample in Visual Studio 2019 Preview.
 2. Build the solution.